ndelo/runback-puppet-bolt-node-executor/README.md

 Copy rundeck-puppet-bolt-node-executor.zip to the  libtext/ folder of $RUNDECK_BASE.

 ## Features
-The plugin supprts the following features:
+The plugin supports the following features:
 - SSH using passwords or keys
 - pseduo tty support
 - WinRM over SSL or non-SSL transport